-It is proposed that a continuous shared path is provided along the two Neighbourhood Connector roads extending north south through the LSP area with east west connection within Lot 17.
-A shared path around the school perimeter is also proposed.
+It is proposed that a continuous shared path is provided along the Neighbourhood Connector roads extending north south through the LSP area and an east west connection within Lot 17, and also providing connections to the Brand Highway.
+A shared path around the primary school perimeter is also proposed.